NethermindEth/nethermind/docs/source/configuration.rst

    default value: true

  DownloadReceiptsInFastSync
-   If set to 'true' then the receipts will be downloaded in the Fast Sync mode. default value: true
+   If set to 'true' then the receipts will be downloaded in the Fast Sync mode.
+This will slow down the process by a few hours but will allow you to interact with dApps that execute extensive historical logs searches (like Maker CDPs). default value: true

  FastBlocks
-   If set to 'true' then in the Fast Sync mode blocks will be first downloaded from the provided PivotNumber downwards. default value: false
+   If set to 'true' then in the Fast Sync mode blocks will be first downloaded from the provided PivotNumber downwards.
+This allows for paralleliztion of requests with many sync peers and with no need to worry about syncing a valid branch (syncing downwards to 0).
+You need to enter the pivot block number, hash and total difficulty from a trusted source (you can use etherscan and confirm with other sources if you wan to change it). default value: false

  FastSync